jeremy39c/peanut-butter-recipes-analysis/README.md

 In considering how recipes with peanut butter are different from other recipes, a hypothesis test can be performed to compare the distribution of average ratings for the two groups.
-Because it was observed from EDA that recipes with peanut butter had a slightly lower average rating mean value, the hypotheses should ideally look at the alternative reality where the average ratings of these recipes are really less than other recipes.
+Because it was observed from the EDA that recipes with peanut butter had a slightly lower average rating mean value, the hypotheses should ideally look at the alternative reality where the average ratings of these recipes are really less than other recipes.

 The hypotheses used are as follows: